MicrosoftDocs/biztalk-docs/biztalk/core/feature-pack-add-build-release-definitions.md

 ---
-title: Step 3 - Create the build and release definitions | Microsoft Docs
+title: Step 3 - Create the build definitions | Microsoft Docs
-description: In VSTS, create a build definition to build the projects within your git or TFS repository, then create a release definition to deploy the BizTalk Server application ms.custom: "" ms.date: "12/15/2020" ms.prod: "biztalk-server" ms.reviewer: ""
+description: In Azure DevOps, create a build definition to build the projects within your git or TFS repository, then create a release definition to deploy the BizTalk Server application ms.custom: "" ms.date: "9/20/2023" ms.prod: "biztalk-server" ms.reviewer: ""